Rushitha1309/hello-py/README.md

+# RL Task: Evaluating LLM Strategies under Extreme Class Imbalance

 ## 1. Introduction

 ### 1.1 About
-This project implements an RL-style task for LLMs to handle **extreme class imbalance**.
-The LLM agent is provided a suite of tools, including:
+An RL-style task designed for LLMs to tackle **extreme class imbalance**, equipping the agent with a suite of tools, including:
 - SMOTE
 - class weighting
 - focal loss